 Metabolic disorders are chronic diseases that affect millions of people.
 There is still a significant need for new therapies for these patients.
-According to the Centers for Disease Control and Prevention, diabetes affects more than 25 million people in the United States, or eight percent of the population, with type 2 diabetes constituting 90 to 95 percent of those cases.
+According to the Centers for Disease Control and Prevention, diabetes affects more than 29 million people in the United States, or nine percent of the population, with type 2 diabetes constituting 90 to 95 percent of those cases.

-We now have three drugs in Phase 2 studies in our pipeline to treat type 2 diabetes, each of which acts upon targets in the liver or fat tissue through a distinct mechanism to improve insulin sensitivity, reduce glucose production, or affect other metabolic aspects of this complex disease.
+We have reported positive Phase 2 data from ISIS-GCGRRx and ISIS-PTP1BRx, the most advanced drugs in our metabolic franchise.
+These two drugs and our third drug, ISIS-GCCRRx, are designed to act upon targets in the liver or fat tissue through a distinct mechanism to improve insulin sensitivity, reduce glucose production, or affect other metabolic aspects of this complex disease.

 ISIS-GCGRRx is an antisense drug that targets the glucagon receptor, or GCGR, to reduce the effects of glucagon.
 Glucagon is a hormone that opposes the action of insulin and stimulates the liver to produce glucose, particularly in type 2 diabetes.
 In patients with advanced diabetes, uncontrolled glucagon action leads to a significant increase in blood glucose levels.
 Therefore, attenuating glucagon action could have a significant glucose lowering effect in patients with severe diabetes.
 In addition, reducing GCGR produces more active glucagon-like peptide, or GLP-1, a hormone that preserves pancreatic function and enhances insulin secretion.